etchdroid/etchdroid-website/privacy.md

 - **Other Sources (Google Play, GitHub releases, etc.)**: When downloaded from other sources, EtchDroid collects non-personally identifying telemetry data to help identify and fix issues.

+- **Crash and Performance Reporting**: We use both [Sentry](https://sentry.io/) and [Firebase Crashlytics](https://firebase.google.com/products/crashlytics) for crash reporting and performance metrics.
+You can opt out of data collection if you wish.

 Please read the detailed sections below for more information.